VM-Series Now Integrates with GCP Packet Mirroring

-Google Cloud announced the availability of a new Packet Mirroring service in beta, allowing you to troubleshoot your existing Virtual Private Clouds (VPCs) This feature provides a non-intrusive way to monitor the network traffic to and from your Google Compute Engine and Google Kubernetes Engine (GKE).
+Google Cloud announced the general availability of a new Packet Mirroring service, allowing you to troubleshoot your existing Virtual Private Clouds (VPCs).
+This feature provides a non-intrusive way to monitor the network traffic to and from your Google Compute Engine and Google Kubernetes Engine (GKE).

 Palo Alto Networks has built integration of our VM-Series Virtualized Next-Generation Firewall with the new Google Cloud Packet Mirroring service.
 The VM-Series is the industry-leading virtualized firewall protecting your applications and data with next-generation security features that deliver superior visibility, precise control, and threat prevention at the application level.

 The VM-Series virtual firewall on Google Cloud deployed out of band now supports two critical security outcomes:

 Granular visibility into application traffic and detection of network-borne threats through inspection of mirrored traffic.

 Rapid detection and response against advanced attacks using an AI-driven approach, such as Cortex by Palo Alto Networks.

 The VM-Series virtual firewall on Google Cloud can analyze, filter, and process the raw traffic available through the Packet Mirroring service within Google Cloud and provide contextually rich application, content, and threat information.
 The need for extracting data out of Google Cloud for further processing is eliminated, saving cost and providing deep insight into network traffic.
 Based on this more in-depth inspection, customers can choose to enable alerts for a wide range of security issues, including: